Preparedness Advice Blog

 There are several ways in which you can cook on a Dutch oven, but a common one is to use charcoal.
 This minimizes smoke and odors.
 Cooking with wood produces more smoke and requires a substantial amount of wood to create the coals you need.
 The charcoal is normally placed both on top of and underneath the Dutch oven.

 A general rule of thumb to produce approximately 350° of heat is to take the diameter of the Dutch oven and double the number.
-You then use that many total briquettes. …Read More...
+You then use that many total briquettes.
+For a 12″ Dutch oven, you would use 24 briquettes or for a 14″ oven, you would use 28 briquettes, and so on. …Read More...

 Today is a different type of blog instead of giving information I am asking for it.
 A friend and I are working on several long-range projects and are looking for people who have information that may be helpful.